Extending Exact Integrality Gap Computations for the Metric TSP: Results

 \section{Results}

 \cref{tab:vertices_gap} shows the number of extreme points we computed for small values of $n$ and, in addition, the total running times for steps~1''--5''.
 Our results match those reported in \cite{BenoitBoyd2008,BoydElliottMagwood2010} up to $n=10$.
 We found 1 and 22, respectively, additional extreme points for $n=11,12$ compared to \cite{webpageboyd}.
-We were able to compute all extreme points up to $n=14$ and all half-integral extreme points up to $n=17$.
+We were able to compute all extreme points up to $n=15$ and all half-integral extreme points up to $n=17$.
 This revealed 5 and 18, respectively, half-integral extreme points more than in \cite{BenoitBoyd2008} for $n=13,14$.
-The integrality gap up to $n=14$ is still uniquely attained at the extreme points conjectured by Benoit and Boyd~\cite{BenoitBoyd2008}.
-The same holds true when restricted to half-integral extreme points up to $n=16$.
-For $n=17$ our implementation of Step~5'' is too slow to compute the largest integrality gap.
+The integrality gap up to $n=15$ is still uniquely attained at the extreme points conjectured by Benoit and Boyd~\cite{BenoitBoyd2008}.
+The same holds true when restricted to half-integral extreme points up to $n=17$.

 All computations were performed on a 3.6GHz {AMD EPYC 9684X} machine with 96 cores.
 To verify our results, we checked all computed extreme points with two independent extreme-point tests and one independent isomorphism test.
 To provide additional evidence, we also replaced the extreme-point enumeration package PPL by \texttt{lrslib} version 7.3a \cite{Avis2000} and \texttt{Normaliz} version 3.11.1 \cite{Normaliz}.
 These packages are based on other algorithms than the double description algorithm used by PPL.
 While \texttt{lrslib} implements a reverse search algorithm, \texttt{Normaliz} is computing with their own pyramid decomposition \cite{BrunsWinfried2016Tpop}.
 Due to increased running times reported in the columns ``lrs'' and ``normaliz'' of \cref{tab:running_times} we were able to do this verification only up to $n=12$, respectively $n=13$.